minhpascal/documentation/index.rst

 ..
-JARR documentation master file, created by sphinx-quickstart on Fri Feb 20 07:23:42 2015.
+Newspipe documentation master file, created by sphinx-quickstart on Fri Feb 20 07:23:42 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to JARR's documentation!
+Welcome to Newspipe's documentation!
 ================================

-`JARR <https://github.com/JARR/JARR>`_ (Just Another RSS Reader) is a web-based news aggregator and reader.
+`Newspipe <https://github.com/Newspipe/Newspipe>`_ (Just Another RSS Reader) is a web-based news aggregator and reader.

-You can test it `here <https://jarr.herokuapp.com>`_.
+You can test it `here <https://newspipe.herokuapp.com>`_.

 Configuration and deployment